HelioMesquita/Swiftmazing/README.md

 ## Running the tests

 For each scheme in project run some tests targets
-<p>The visual scheme runs the snapshots tests for all views and view controllers</p>
+* The visual scheme runs the snapshots tests for all views and view controllers
-<p>The Infrastructure scheme runs the unit tests using Quick and Nimble for all network tests</p>
+* The Infrastructure scheme runs the unit tests using Quick and Nimble for all network tests
-<p>The Swiftmazing scheme runs the unit tests using Quick and Nimble for all bussiness and presentation rules</p>
+* The Swiftmazing scheme runs the unit tests using Quick and Nimble for all bussiness and presentation rules
-<p>The SwiftmazingMock scheme runs the functional tests using KIF in a mocked application</p>
+* The SwiftmazingMock scheme runs the functional tests using KIF in a mocked application
-<p>The SwiftmazingTests scheme runs all tests</p>
+* The SwiftmazingTests scheme runs all tests

 ## Built With